-Originally from Michigan, Liz has studied abroad in France, taught English in Spain, and has traveled in the US, Africa, Europe, the Caribbean, Latin America, and Asia.
+Originally from Michigan, Liz has studied abroad in France, taught English in Spain, and has traveled to 24 countries in North America, Africa, Europe, the Caribbean, Latin America, and Asia.
 She earned her Bachelor’s Degree at the University of Michigan, Ann Arbor, and her Master’s Degree at NC State University.
-She enjoys sharing her passion for Global Education with teachers and students.
+She enjoys sharing her passion for Global Education with teachers and students!
 Outside of work, Liz keeps busy teaching Zumba Fitness and Yoga classes.

 Email: email@example.com Phone: (919) 843-6860

 Edly Rachel Massanga grew up in Haiti and moved to the United States four years ago to pursue her undergraduate studies.
 She transferred to UNC after completing her Associate’s degree.
 She is a fourth year undergraduate student, majoring in Global Studies and Hispanic Literature and Culture.
 She volunteered teaching abroad in Dominican Republic last spring and studied abroad for five weeks last summer in Cusco Peru.
 She is excited to intern with Carolina Navigators because she is passionate about promoting International Education.
 She believes that there is no better to do that than to start in the classroom in a practical way by integrating culture kits as part of the curriculum.